BlocksKit/BlocksKit/README.md

 Installation
 ============

 BlocksKit can be added to a project using [CocoaPods](https://github.com/alloy/cocoapods).

-### Framework

-* Download a release of BlocksKit.
-* Move BlocksKit.framework to your project's folder.
-Drag it from there into your project.
-* Add BlocksKit.framework to "Link Binary With Libraries" in your app's target.
-Make sure your app is linked with CoreGraphics, Foundation, MessageUI, and UIKit.
-* In the build settings of your target or project, change "Other Linker Flags" (`OTHER_LDFLAGS`) to `-ObjC -all_load`.
-* Insert `#import <BlocksKit/BlocksKit.h>` in your project's prefix header.
-* Make amazing software.
+We also distribute a static library build.

 ### Library